 Compare Multiple Providers

-Premiums for the same Maine Coon can vary by $20+/month between providers for similar cover.
-Get at least 3 estimates and compare not just price but annual limits, excess amounts, reimbursement percentages, and waiting periods for hereditary conditions.
+Premiums for Maine Coons can vary significantly between providers.
+Get at least 3 estimates and compare annual limits, hereditary condition terms, excess amounts, and waiting periods.

 6